kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 came across something unexpected whenever I participated in any social events in RC.
 I have learnt so much of unknowns unknowns throughout my time here.

 Sometime, it feels kind of magical after an event or conversation.
-I'm not really good at expressing my thoughts on this so let me stop writing here.
+It's hard to explain in words, but let me try my best to describe it: _It's a feeling with a mixture of joy, fulfillment and inspirations you got after each interactions you have._

 ### Never Graduate